Teksta versija

 (3) The accounting authority has the following rights:

-1) to perform verifications of implementation of the European Union funds that are necessary for approval of reports to be submitted to the European Commission;
+1) to perform verifications of the introduction of the European Union funds that are necessary for the approval of the reports to be submitted to the European Commission;

 3) to request and obtain direct access to data in the State information systems in such amount which is necessary for the performance of the obligations of the accounting authority.

-(4) The Treasury shall ensure that the functions fulfilled thereby as the accounting authority in accordance with this Law are separated from the other functions thereof, including those which are fulfilled thereby as the beneficiary.
+(4) The Treasury shall ensure that the functions fulfilled thereby as the accounting authority in accordance with this Law are separated from the other functions thereof, including those which it fulfils as the beneficiary.

 Section 15.
 Monitoring Committee and Composition Thereof

-(1) The monitoring committee has an obligation to monitor the process of implementation of the European Union funds and to perform other obligations specified in Article 40 of Regulation No 2021/1060.
+(1) The monitoring committee has the obligation to monitor the process of implementation of the European Union funds and to perform other obligations specified in Article 40 of Regulation No 2021/1060.

-(2) The monitoring committee is a collegial authority and its institutional composition shall be approved by the Cabinet in conformity with what is laid down in Article 39 of Regulation No 2021/1060.
+(2) The monitoring committee is a collegial authority and its institutional composition shall be approved by the Cabinet in conformity with that laid down in Article 39 of Regulation No 2021/1060.
 The staff of the monitoring committee shall be approved by the chairman of the monitoring committee.

 (4) The managing authority shall ensure the performance of the functions of the monitoring committee.

-(5) The monitoring committee may establish one or several sub-committees for discussion of certain issues.
+(5) The monitoring committee may establish one or several sub-committees for the discussion of certain issues.

-(6) The types of documents to be examined in the monitoring committee and sub-committees, the procedures for the submission and harmonisation thereof, the procedures for the preparation and course of the meetings, and other issues of internal procedures and operation of the monitoring committee and the sub-committee shall be determined in the regulations of the monitoring committee and the sub-committee to be developed by the monitoring committee.
+(6) The types of documents to be examined in the monitoring committee and sub-committees, the procedures for the submission thereof and agreement thereupon, the procedures for the preparation and course of the meetings, and other issues of internal procedures and activities of the monitoring committee and the sub-committee shall be determined in the regulations of the monitoring committee and the sub-committee to be developed by the monitoring committee.
 The regulations shall be approved by the monitoring committee in accordance with Article 38(2) of Regulation No 2021/1060.

 Section 16.
-Transparency of Operation of the Monitoring Committee
+Transparency of Activities of the Monitoring Committee

-(1) The monitoring committee shall inform the community regarding the operation thereof and decision taken.
+(1) The monitoring committee shall inform the public of its activities and decisions taken.
 The meetings of the monitoring committee shall be open.
 The issuing of information shall be restricted in accordance with the laws and regulations regarding the issuing of information, the processing and protection of data.

 (2) The procedures for applying for participation in the meetings of the monitoring committee, the restrictions for participation and the procedures for the course of the meetings, and also the procedures by which the public is informed of the decisions taken shall be determined by the regulations of the monitoring committee.